Ekumen-OS/flatros2/README.md

 ## Benchmarking Flatros2 Performance

 This section describes a benchmarking setup to measure the latency of large messages using Flatros2 with Iceoryx2.
-It includes a custom publisher and subscriber that communicate using a custom message (`BenchmarkData.msg`).
+The setup includes custom publisher and subscriber nodes with flexible CLI options and robust diagnostics, as well as an analysis script for results.

 ### Components

+- **Publisher (Python, `benchmark_pub.py`):**
-- **Publisher (Python):** Sends messages of configurable size either in a sweep (gradually increasing sizes) or for a fixed duration.
+    - Publishes messages of configurable sizes, either sweeping through a range or sending fixed sizes for a set duration.
+    - Supports CLI arguments:
+        - `--sizes`: Comma-separated list of message sizes in bytes (e.g., `--sizes 10,1000,10000`).
+        - `--mode`: `sweep` (vary sizes) or `fixed_size` (single size).
+        - `--duration`: Duration in seconds to send messages (for `fixed_size` mode).
+        - `--period`: Period in milliseconds between messages.
+        - Prints the current message size before publishing in `fixed_size` mode.

+- **Subscriber (C++, `benchmark_sub`):**
-- **Subscriber (C++):** Receives messages and logs latency to a CSV file.
+    - Receives messages and logs latency to `latency_log.csv`.
+    - Supports CLI arguments:
+        - `--log`: Enable/disable CSV logging.
+        - `--debug`: Enable debug output.
+        - `--duration`/`-d`: Duration in seconds to run.
+        - Prints a clear warning at startup about how to kill the process (since Ctrl+C may not work; use `pkill` as below).

+- **Analyzer (Python, `analyze_latency.py`):**
-- **Analyzer (Python):** Reads the latency logs and generates a plot of latency vs. message size.
+    - Reads and cleans the latency CSV file.
+    - Plots latency vs. message size and saves the figure as `latency_vs_size.png`.
+    - Prints mean, min, max latency for message size ranges.

 ### Instructions